All Episodes

 We don't believe in discussing our faith in public.

-It shouldn't have a rule.
+It shouldn't have a role.

-When it comes to taxes or dealing with the poor, and quote the Bible all day long.
+When it comes to taxes or dealing with the poor, and quote the Bible all day long, they'll run out there and say, in the Bible 500 times, it says we've got to take care of the poor.

-Now they'll be glad to share that religious view with us when it promotes the welfare state.
+Now, they'll be glad to share that religious view with us when it promotes the welfare state.

 But when it goes against their sacrament, which is abortion, well, then they have problems with it.

-A lot of people what do you mean, official program observer?
+A lot of people, what do you mean, official program observer?

-Well, I want to be the official program.
+I want to be the official program.

-Well, what does he do?
+What does he do?

 I get this question all the time when I go out there.

-And here's there's a little bit of evidence.
+And here's a little bit of evidence.

 One of the things that the official program observer must do is remember what happened on this program many, many moons ago.

-And this country, every generation feels.
+And this country, every generation feels, every generation thinks in its last days.

 This is natural pessimism.